What to do if you’re struggling to afford your loan repayments

 Key takeaways

-• Reach out to your loan provider if you’re struggling they may be able to stop or reduce interest and charges
+• Your loan provider may be able to stop or reduce interest and charges

 • Charities like StepChange, National Debtline, and Citizens Advice provide non-judgmental support